mysteriumnetwork/mysterium-checkbot/README.md

 ### Getting Started

-The bot requires the accompanying `mysterium-client` Docker image to be build prior to running:
+The bot requires the accompanying `mysterium-client` Docker image to be built prior to running:

 > `docker build --tag mysterium-client -f Dockerfile-client .`

-Once that image is built, you can must configure the bot (see below section) using the `.env` file (see `.env.example` as a template).
+Once that image is built, you must first configure the bot (see below section) using the `.env` file (see `.env.example` as a template).

 After you have configured the bot, you can run it: